HWHardsoft/COVID19-Tracker-ESP32/README.md

 ## Hardware

-I've used our AZ-Touch kit for Arduino MKR as hardware plattform.
+I've used our AZ-Touch kit for ESP32 as hardware plattform.
 This kit comes with a 2.4 inch tft touchscreen, which will be used for the data output.

 ![My image](https://hackster.imgix.net/uploads/attachments/1089826/mkr_extended_kit_8R81xIIxzy.jpg?auto=compress%2Cformat&w=680&h=510&fit=max)

-You can find the latest version of the code and the description of the hardware at https://www.hwhardsoft.de/english/projects/arduitouch-esp/
+You can find all information about the hardware here: https://www.hwhardsoft.de/english/projects/arduitouch-esp/